-I was honored to get to present with my friend Chip Ponsford, DVM at the Veterinary Leadership Conference that was held this month by the American Veterinary Medical Association.
+I was honored to have an opportunity to present with my friend Chip Ponsford, DVM at the Veterinary Leadership Conference that was held this month by the American Veterinary Medical Association.
 Check out Chip's blog and

 Here is the description of our talk from the program:

-About a week before the conference, Chip was the lead presenter for a webinar on the broader Lean methodology and the applications in vet med practices.
-At the conference, Chip teed things up (talking about “the why” — why is this important for vets and practices) and then I was the lead presenter about the “Kaizen” approach to continuous improvement.
+About a week before the conference, Chip was the lead presenter for a webinar on the broader Lean methodology and its applications in vet med practices.
+At the conference, Chip teed things up (talking about “the why” — why is this important for vets and practices), and then I was the lead presenter about the “Kaizen” approach to continuous improvement.

 One example of an improvement that Chip implemented was as simple as making syringes easier to find in a drawer, as documented here:

 We shared examples like that to emphasize Kaizen principles like:

 - Start with small problems and small improvements